Montana-Media-Arts/webDesignFall2024/_docs/topic-08/03-navigation/page-03.md

 <div class="divider-heading"></div>

-We've been discussing external and internal linking for several topics now, so this should be review.
-Utilizing the “dot method” to navigate from page-to-page may take practice, however.
+We've been discussing external and internal linking for several topics now, so this should be reviewed.
+Utilizing the “dot method” to navigate from page to page may take practice, however.

 <p><span class="remember-text">Remember?</span><br/>
 <a href="../../topic-04/nav-links/" target="_new">Page-to-page</a> navigation may require going into/out-of child directories.
-Page URLs reflect the folders they are in, and must be considered when creating links to-and-from these pages.</p>
+Page URLs reflect the folders they are in and must be considered when creating links to and from these pages.</p>

 <div class="external-embed">